jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 ![Final Dashboard](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Dashboard%20Final.png)

-The screenshot has France and Germany selected whcih are interesting and appropriate countires to compare.
+The screenshot has France and Germany selected which are interesting and appropriate countries to compare.
 This is due to the many similarities in terms of; geography, politics, population and energy consumption.
-However clear differences in energy production can still be seen.
-Most notably both countries have Nuclear power take up an increasing proportion of energy production in the 1970s.
-In France this continues through the 1980s to level out at around 75% of total production leaving a broadly stable energy production make up for the past 25 years.
+However, clear differences in energy production can still be seen.
+Most notably both countries had Nuclear power take up an increasing proportion of energy production in the 1970s.
+In France this continued through the 1980s to level out at around 75% of total production leaving a broadly stable energy production make up for the past 25 years.
 Politically in Germany nuclear power faced more difficulties and after similar initial investment as France the proportion of nuclear energy tapered away to around a mere 15% for the most recent available year.
-In lieu of nuclear power Germany can be seen to be relying more heavilly on coal and has a significant recent uptick in renewable energy.
+In lieu of nuclear power Germany can be seen to be relying more heavily on coal and has a significant recent uptick in renewable energy.

 As an extension to this project it could be interesting to delve deeper into the subcategories of Renewable Energy (e.g. solar, wind, etc.).
-However data for this and for years more recent that 2014, where more intersting trends are likely found, was less readilly available for such a wide range of countries.
+However data for this and for years more recent than 2014, where more interesting trends are likely found, was less readily available for such a wide range of countries.
-If particualr countries were of interest it would also be possible to annotate graphs with potential causes of the change in energy production sources.
+If particular countries were of interest it would also be possible to annotate graphs with potential causes of the change in energy production sources.
 This could range from technological advances to geo-political or policy changes particular to the country in question.

 ### Data Visualisation

 For this dashboard, created with ease of two country comparison in mind, it was important to show as much useful clear information as possible on one page in a side by side format.
 For this a neutral background colour scheme is used here and instructions are given to the user for selecting countries to compare to ease usability.
 The formatting of each graph for each country is also important so that the years on the x axis line up vertically across the dashboard, again to ease the comparison across time.

 The main intention of each of the graphs is to show the overview and long term trends of each variable over time.
-However more detailed figures can be found in the tooltips of all graphs, and the cross filtering aides in the comparison of the particualr selected variable.
+However more detailed figures can be found in the tooltips of all graphs, and the cross filtering aids in the comparison of the particular selected variable.

-The colour schemes of the graphs have been intentionally chosen to aid in the easy identification of each energy source (Renewable - Green, Hydro - Blue, etc.).
+The color schemes of the graphs have been intentionally chosen to aid in the easy identification of each energy source (Renewable - Green, Hydro - Blue, etc.).
 This helps to mitigate against any crowding of the graphs especially 'Domestic Energy Production Composition kWh'.
 The approximate limit for useful numbers of variables shown on a line graph is being reached in this example.

 ![Dashboard Close up](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Close%20up.png)

 An important aspect of building the dashboard was to ensure that the y-axis scales of all graphs of both countries remain the same.
 This ensured that when comparing two countries with vastly different energy production amounts the difference between them was obviously apparent to the viewer of the dashboard.
 While it should be anticipated that, for example, China and Cameroon are not terribly useful countries to compare due to their massive population and energy consumption differences.
-If the y-axis scales of energy production are allowd to act independantly for each country there is scope for confusion or incorrect conclusions to be drawn.
+If the y-axis scales of energy production are allowed to act independently for each country there is scope for confusion or incorrect conclusions to be drawn.

 ![Bad Example](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Energy%20Project%20Screenshots/Bad%20Example.png)